BayAreaMetro/Spatial-Analysis-Mapping-Projects/Best-Practices-Procedures/Documentation.md

 ## Basic Documentation

  - Title: State what it is.
 Often times, this will simply be the name of the layer, or association of layers.
+ - Summary: A one-line description of the content
      - **Draft Content**
-         - Include "draft" in the title: "My Web Map (draft)"
+         - Include "draft" in all capital letters at beginning of summary: DRAFT or [DRAFT]
      - **Final Content**
-         - Remove "draft" from title and include the year the content was created: "My Web Map (2018)"
+         - Remove "draft" from the summary and include a year statement for when the content was created at end of summary: examples - "_Content_Title_ was created in 2018" or "_Content_Title_ was created in April 2018"
- - Summary: A one-line description of the content
  - Description: Additional information that supports summary.
      - Link to project documentation (if any).
-     - Project or program content was created to support.
+     - ~~Project or program content was created to support.~~
-     - Content owner - the person responsible for the project or program the content supports.
+     - ~~Content owner - the person responsible for the project or program the content supports.~~
      - Source Files (if available): Link to source files used to generate content.
 This will generally apply only to static content such as images or pdfs.
      - Content source (if available): Link to the webpage, portal, or download site if content is owned by an organization other than MTC/ABAG.
- - Credits (Attribution): Acknowledge the source of the content and include the year content was created (if known) preceeded by a semicolon. (ex.
-2015 American Community Survey (ACS); 2012 Federal Highway Administration - Freight Analysis Framework)
+ - Credits (Attribution): Acknowledge the source of the content and include the year content was created (if known). (ex.
+Federal Highway Administration - Freight Analysis Framework, 2012)
-  Tags: Related keywords to support content discovery See: [Content Tagging Strategy](https://mtcdrive.app.box.com/file/198480762097)
+ - Tags: Related keywords to support content discovery See: [Content Tagging Strategy](https://mtcdrive.app.box.com/file/198480762097)
      - **If content is considered draft include "draft" as a tag**

 ## Detailed Documentation